skarlekar/smart-quora/README.md

 	You should see the following:
 ![enter image description here](https://github.com/skarlekar/smart-quora/blob/master/images/docker-images-verification.png)

- 9. The first time you start up a new runtime, you'll need to run the start script, then generate a PeerAdmin card which will be used to connect to the HLF:
+ 9. The first time you start up a new runtime, you'll need to run the start script, then generate a PeerAdmin card which will be used to connect to the HLF environment:
 	 ```
 	    cd ~/fabric-dev-servers
 	    ./startFabric.sh